Modelling the AGN broad line region using single-epoch spectra II. Nearby AGN: Discussion

 \subsubsection{Underlying physical model}

 In this work, we compare the performance of the single epoch model to the full light-curve model.
 One of the limitations of this approach is that both models rely on the same underlying physical prescription: a simplified model for the BLR.
 The advantage of using a simplified physical model is that the main BLR parameters have a physical meaning and are intuitive, and that the model is highly flexible.
 By using just a limited set of parameters, the model can reproduce a large variety of possible BLR geometric configurations and dynamical properties.
-The caveat is that we are limited to the physical reach of the model, i.e. physical processes that are not included in the model (such as photoionisation for example), will not be constrained and are beyond the current scope of the model.
+The caveat is that we are limited to the physical reach of the model, i.e. physical processes that are not included in the model (see Section~\ref{sec:model_limitations}), will not be constrained.
 Nevertheless, the physical model we use and that was used in previous versions of the BLR modelling, has successfully constrained BLR parameters for 17 AGN based on monitoring data (\citealt{pancoast12}, \citealt{pancoast14b}, \citealt{grier17}, \citealt{pancoast18}, \citealt{williams18}).
 More importantly, the \Mbh, time delays, and dynamics found by these works are in agreement with reverberation mapping studies that used independent methods to determine the same properties, which indicate that the parameters determined by the model are representative of the intrinsic BLR parameters.
-The physical model has shown to be a useful basis to interpret BLR properties, albeit limited to the complexity level of the physical prescription.
+The physical model has shown to be a useful basis to interpret BLR properties, however one should keep in mind that the results obtained are limited to the complexity level of the physical prescription as described in Section~\ref{sec:model_limitations}.